meltyourface/blank/posts/Sex-Magick/Principles-of-Sexual-Energy-Magic-in-Occultism/index.md

 ### II.
 Principles
 At the core of Sex Magick lies the union of opposites, symbolized in many traditions by the fusion of male and female energies.
 This union generates a third, transcendent force, often equated with divine or creative energy.
 It is this energy that the practitioner seeks to harness and direct in order to manifest their intentions.

-Sex Magick operates on multiple levels: physical, emotional, and spiritual.
+**Sex Magick operates on multiple levels**: physical, emotional, and spiritual.
 Each of these dimensions contributes to the overall potency of the ritual, and a skilled practitioner must cultivate and integrate all aspects in order to achieve the desired outcome.

 ### III.
 Practices and Techniques
 Various practices and techniques have been developed to harness the energies in Sex Magick, ranging from solo meditations to partnered rituals.